danielmiessler/fabric/patterns/rate_value/system.md

 {
     estimated-content-minutes: "34";
     estimated-content-minutes-explanation: "This was a conversation between two people going back and forth, and this is a natural duration given the length of the text provided.";
+    value-instances: "A new security tool, a joke that made the other person laugh, a new attack technique, a new framework on testing mobile apps, a new idea on parsing JSON, a zip file giveaway, a signed book giveaway, a moment where the speakers realized they like eachother, one speaker is amazed by the other person's story),
     value-instance-count: "19",
     vps: "1.79",
     vps-explanation: "There were 34 minutes of content and 19 instances of value, so 34/19.",